chenxingqiang/jax-sklearn/doc/modules/neighbors.rst

 it is often successful in classification situations where the decision boundary is very irregular.

-The classes in :mod:`sklearn.neighbors` can handle either NumPy arrays or `scipy.sparse` matrices as input.
+The classes in :mod:`xlearn.neighbors` can handle either NumPy arrays or `scipy.sparse` matrices as input.
 For dense matrices, a large number of possible distance metrics are supported.
 For sparse matrices, arbitrary Minkowski metrics are supported for searches.